Columbia University Sociology Home

 Franz Boas

-In 1896, Boas moved to New York and was appointed Assistant Curator of Ethnology and Somatology at the American Museum of Natural History, and Lecturer at Columbia University.
-Three years later, Boas became the first Professor of Anthropology at Columbia.
-While at the American Museum, Boas created the Northwest Coast Indian exhibit which remains intact to this day.
-However, he found the bureaucracy of the museum constraining to research and he resigned in 1905.
+In 1896, Dr. Boas moved to New York and was appointed Assistant Curator of Ethnology and Somatology at the American Museum of Natural History, and Lecturer at Columbia University.
+Three years later, he became the first Professor of Anthropology at Columbia.
+While at the American Museum of Natural History, he created the Northwest Coast Indian exhibit which remains intact to this day.
+However, he found the bureaucracy of the museum constraining to his research and resigned in 1905.
 He then turned his full attention to educating new anthropologists and furthering research in every aspect of the field.

 CONTACT USCU HOMESITE MAPJOBS